leo-liuzy/compute-optimal-tts/README.md

 ## 🚀 Getting Started

-We are on a tight budget to clean the code.
+We are on a tight budget to clean the code and plan to release the code in **two** days.
 If you want to try the power of TTS quickly, you can refer to [OpenR](https://github.com/openreasoner/openr), an open-source LLM reasoning repository that we largely refer to.